Myth and mist: Dispelling 5 key myths about the cloud

 Myth 2: You don’t know where your data is

 Data in the cloud may be stored anywhere in the world connected to the internet and this creates uncertainty over data sovereignty and the laws of which nation or regional authority govern security, privacy and disclosure.
 This is a myth.

 The wrangle over Safe Harbour seems settled now that Privacy Shield is in place.
 But does this really protect EU citizen’s data from scrutiny on demand by US authorities?

 To counter this and ensure that UK business data remains governed by UK and EU law, some MSPs choose to restrict data storage to UK only data centres, eliminating any data sovereignty issues.

 Myth 3: The cloud is energy inefficient and bad for the environment

-In fact, it is likely that economy of scale means cloud is perhaps the greenest form of computing because data centres need to be ISO 140001 compliant.
-Many offer green tariffs or carbon neutral systems.
+In fact, it is likely that economy of scale means the cloud is perhaps the greenest form of computing because data centres need to be ISO 140001 compliant.
+Many offer green tariffs or carbon-neutral systems.

 Thin Clients which are the desktop devices for accessing hosted desktop cloud computing solutions save up to 90% of electricity consumption, shrinking bills for office computing.

 Myth 4: It costs many thousands for cloud migration services